pegros/PEG_FLW/README.md

 They were built as contributions/examples for former & ongoing Advisory assignments by [Pierre-Emmanuel Gros](https://github.com/pegros).

+They are explicitly dedicated to Flow Designer but another package with more generaly availble components is available on this repository (see [PEG_FLW](https://github.com/pegros/PEG_FLW) package).

 ## Introduction

 Flows have progressed a lot over the recent releases and provide a powerful way to implement various functionalities on the platform.
 They enable to replace complex Lighting components / pages by streamlined guided processes directly configurable.